 The development partnership has enabled Haxby to recruit skilled experts and successfully tap into the Kenyan market.
 And Competa is now planning further investment in Africa, as Haxby explains: ‘We’ve learned from our experience with CodePamoja and we believe we can do even better next time in terms of managing the programme.’

-He wants to roll out the Kenyan experience with sequa in other countries in East Africa with the support of GIZ’s regional network – and, once again, with help from develoPPP.de.
+He wants to roll out the Kenyan experience in other countries in East Africa with the support of GIZ’s regional network – and, once again, with help from develoPPP.de.